Jedi-Markus-Strive/UTMF-v5.2/README.md

 UTMF v5.2 is designed such that datasets are loaded externally, while all measurement results, configuration parameters, subset strategies, and multifractal outputs are archived internally in fully reproducible JSON files.

+UTMF v5.2 is designed to be executed as a single notebook cell.
+Running the cell from top to bottom performs the full analysis.

+A full UTMF v5.2 run may take 10 minutes to several hours depending on hardware and selected datasets.

+Tested in Google Colab (Python 3.10).
+Local execution may require manual dependency resolution.

 ---